phossa2/event/README.md

   is called,

   - Get the event manager.
-If it is not set yet, create one default event manager with its classname as scope.
+If it is not set yet, create one default event manager with current classname as scope.

   - Attach events defined in `eventsListening()` if not yet.